wenbakefield/cs4550-hw07/README.md

 ## Attributions

-### The entire app was based on the PhotoBlog lecture notes, which went through every step required.
+### The entire app was based on the PhotoBlog lecture notes.

 Author: Nat Tuck